barto90/Training/Deployments/18. Auto-Restart AlwaysOn App Services/README.md

 - Go to **Activity Log** → Filter by "Stop web app"
 - See who stopped apps and when

-### **Email Notifications**
+### **Slack Notifications**
-Example email content:
+Example Slack message:
 ```
-Subject: 🔄 App Service Auto-Restarted: myapp-alwayson-001
+🔄 App Service Auto-Restarted: myapp-alwayson-001

+✅ Auto-Restart Successful

-Your App Service 'myapp-alwayson-001' was automatically stopped
-but has been restarted because it has the 'AlwaysOn' tag set to 'true'.
+Your App Service 'myapp-alwayson-001' was automatically stopped but has been restarted because it has the 'AlwaysOn' tag set to 'true'.

 📋 Details:
-- App Name: myapp-alwayson-001
+• App Name: myapp-alwayson-001
-- Stopped At: 2024-01-15T14:30:00Z
+• Stopped At: 2024-01-15T14:30:00Z
-- Stopped By: user@company.com
+• Stopped By: user@company.com
+• Restarted At: 2024-01-15T14:32:00Z
-- Action Taken: Automatically restarted
+• Action Taken: Automatically restarted

 ✅ Your app is now running again!
 ```